samfitgen/trgen/docs/Triathlete-Half_Distance_Triathlon-Mid_Volume.md

 **Description**:

-> Run 15min working up to Easy-Moderate, RPE 6 pace to warm up, then this week
+> Run 15min working up to Easy-Moderate, RPE6 pace to warm up, then this week
 > tone things back down to 4x3-minute Hard, RPE9 high-speed surges with 3
-> minutes of recovery after each; run 10min Easy, RPE 4 to cool down for a total
+> minutes of recovery after each; run 10min Easy, RPE4 to cool down for a total
 > of about 45 minutes of running.